 Pennsboro in Ritchie County, West Virginia — The American South (Appalachia)

 Location.
+39° 16.639′ N, 80° 54.56′ W. Marker is in Pennsboro, West Virginia, in Ritchie County.
+Marker is on Northwest Turnpike 0.1 miles east of Sugar Run Road, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Pennsboro WV 26415, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Harrisville (about 500 feet away, measured in a direct line); Pennsboro (about 500 feet away); The Stone House (approx. 0.2 miles away); Tollgate (approx. 3 miles away); a different marker also named Harrisville (approx. 6.8 miles away); Ephraim Bee (approx. 7Ĺ miles away); West Union (approx. 10.6 miles away); Beehive Inn (approx. 10.6 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Tollgate (approx. 0.7 miles away); Harrisville (approx. 3.2 miles away); Pennsboro B&O Depot (approx. 3.2 miles away); Pennsboro (approx. 3.3 miles away); The Stone House (approx. 3.4 miles Ephraim Bee (approx. 4.3 miles away); Central Station Bridge (approx. 4.9 miles away); Skirmish at West Union / West Union (approx. 7½ miles away).
 Touch for a list and map of all markers in Pennsboro.